 The Committee reviews its terms of reference and its effectiveness periodically and recommends to the Board any changes required as a result of the review.
 The terms of reference are available on request from the Company Secretary.
 The Committee meets twice each year and on an ad hoc basis as necessary.
-It has direct access to James Cowper Kreston, the Company's external auditor.
-James Cowper Kreston has also been appointed to provide the non-audit service of corporation tax compliance.
-The Committee does not believe this is sufficient to influence the independence or objectivity of the external auditor due to the fee being an immaterial expense.
-When considering whether to recommend the appointment or reappointment of the external auditor the Committee takes into account the tenure of the current auditor, in addition to comparing the fees charged by similar sized audit firms.
+It has direct access to BDO LLP, the Company's external auditor.
+Non-audit services were not provided by the external auditor during the period and therefore the audit committee does not believe there are any influences on their independence or objectivity.
+When considering whether to recommend the appointment or re-appointment of the external auditor the Committee takes into account the tenure of the current auditor, in addition to comparing the fees charged by similar sized audit firms.

 The effectiveness of the external audit is assessed as part of the Board evaluation conducted annually and by the quality and content of the Audit Plan and Report provided to the Committee by the Auditor and the resultant discussions on topics raised.
 The Committee also challenges the Auditor when present at a Committee meeting if appropriate.
 In accordance with guidance issued by the Financial Reporting Council the audit partner is rotated every five years to ensure that objectivity and independence is not impaired.
-The current audit partner has been in place for one year end.
-James Cowper Kreston was appointed as Auditor to the Company in 2017.